You may think you know all there is to know about pandas, but did you know they’re on the endangered species list?

-For example, in captivity mating can take place at any time throughout the year.
+For example, mating can occur at any time throughout the year in captivity.

-Pandas also tend to live solitarily for most of their lives; however, they may occasionally interact with individuals outside of breeding season.
+Pandas also tend to live solitarily for most of their lives; however, they may occasionally interact with individuals outside breeding season.

 Young pandas often form small playgroups or follow other adults around until leaving home and striking out on their own!

-They will generally get along well with others provided that they are not competing for food resources during times when bamboo is scarce.
+They will generally get along well with others, provided that they are not competing for food resources when bamboo is scarce.

-Pandas have a slow rate of maturation and do not begin to reproduce until around four or five years of age.
+Pandas have a slow maturation rate and do not begin to reproduce until around four or five years of age.

 They also experience puberty between four and eight years old, which is another reason they may leave home early upon maturity.